ZHANGDONG-NJUST/zhangdong-njust.github.io/_pages/includes/0_introduction.md

 <!-- <a href='https://scholar.google.com/citations?user=K7LwtK0AAAAJ'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2Fsqsssq%2Fsqsssq.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> -->
 ---
-<p style="color:black;">We are seeking self-motivated Research Assistants and Postdoctoral Researchers who are interested in working on large-scale multi-modal foundation models and medical image analysis.
-We have a highly professional team, abundant computational resources, and offer very competitive salaries.
-If you are interested, please email me.
-Thanks!</p>

----

 <p style="color:#004479;">I would like to express heartfelt thanks to my beloved cat, ERLING (二零 in chinese), who was by my side throughout my doctoral journey.
 Sadly, ERLING passed away in a car accident in Dec.
 2023.
 Although she was just a cat, her presence brought me comfort during many anxious and sleepless nights.
 I am forever grateful for her companionship and will always cherish the memories we shared.</p>